Glass in landscape architecture: ideas, inspiration and products

 Landscape architecture often makes use of both natural and artificial light.
 Natural light is harnessed while artificial light creates poetic effects in the evening and at night.

-This is something that can be achieved with glass.
-A glass balcony, for instance, could be fitted with LED lights – or a glass partition in front of a water feature.
+fitted with LED lights – or a glass partitionin front of a water feature.
 A glass railing – often used to preserve sight lines on decking and other raised areas – could light up in the dark.

 And more…

 We can't cover all the possible applications of glass in landscape architecture.
-But no list would be complete without mentioning the inclusion of glass panels digitally printed or screen printed with photorealistic scenes from nature.
+But no list would be complete without mentioning the inclusion ofglass panels digitally printed or screen printed with photorealistic scenes from nature.
+We hope you've got the impression that the uses of glass in landscape architecture are diverse, creative and inventive.
+But what kinds of glass products do you need to make it possible?

 What kinds of glass are used in landscape architecture?